A Prime Rib Roast is easier than it looks!

 I was so proud of my husband.
 When he began carving that meat, it was the most gorgeous medium rare, and so moist I was licking my lips just anticipating the taste.

-He knew he did a good job when all I could do was offer a few umms and awesomes while I savored (read that as devoured) the perfectly cooked roast.
+He knew he did a good job when all I could do was offer a few umms and awesomes while I savored (read that as devoured) the best prime rib roast I’ve ever had!
 I know this Standing Rib Roast will be a hit come Christmas Day dinner.
 I can’t wait until the family tastes the deliciousness.
 Way to go honey!